hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - a collection of internet-connected devices infected by malware
   - unauthorized access
   - malicious activities including credentials leaks, unauthorized access, data theft and DDoS attacks
-  - group of computers connected to the Internet that have been compromised by a hacker using a virus or Trojan horse
+  - <span style="color: #bb6600;">group of computers</span> connected to the Internet that have been compromised by a hacker using a virus or Trojan horse

 - DoS and DDo